-SHLAA Reference Site Name Parish Site Area (ha) No of Dwellings Complete Dwellings Description of development and Planning reference number SA012 Thakeham Tiles Thakeham 4.8 90 0 This site was allocated in the Thakeham Neighbourhood Plan.
-DC/18/2095 for the demolition of all existing buildings and the erection of 90 dwellings was permitted on 28 February 2020.
-Commencement will depend on the successful relocation of the existing business.
-SA390 Former Novartis Site North Horsham 11.3 300 0 DC/18/2687.
+SHLAA Reference Site Name Parish Site Area (ha) No of Dwellings Complete Dwellings Description of development and Planning reference number SA390 Former Novartis Site North Horsham 11.3 300 0 DC/18/2687.
 Outline planning application for the erection of up to 300 dwellings and up to 25,000sqm of employment floorspace and provision of 618sqm of flexible commercial/community space.
 S106/23/0001 The affordable housing scheme and timetable was permitted on 31 March 2023.
-SA449 Norfolk House Horsham Denne 0.05 20 0 DC/15/1175, DC/16/1853, DC/16/2499, Prior notification of a proposed change of use from B1 office to dwellings (20 No. units).
-Work on this site is ongoing SA511 Village Stores, (Brangwyn), Station Road Henfield 0.09 2 0 DC/21/1262.
-Permitted 31 August 2021.
-Erection of two semi- detached dwellings SA525 Queens Head Horsham Forest 0.12 9 4 DC/14/2591.
+SA525 Queens Head Horsham Forest 0.12 9 4 DC/14/2591.
 Demolition of rear extension and outbuildings to existing pub, and alteration to elevation, together with erecting storey single storey rear extension together with the creation of 9 residential units total comprising 3 flats (1st and 2nd floor above pub) conversion of 39 Queen Street (2 flats) and 4 houses along New Street, with associated parking and access (existing).
 Development has commenced.
 Four houses are complete.
+SA655 The Cobblers Slinfold 0.29 12 0 DC/20/2578.
+Hybrid application for Demolition of existing retirement scheme and the construction of 12No. flats.
+Demolition is complete.
+Construction has started.
+SA672 St Marks Court Horsham Denne 1.3 195 0 Prior Approvals DC/17/0684, DC/21/1343, DC/21/1381, and DC/24/0819 Full Application for a change of use from Office to Dwellings to provide 195 dwellings .
+Permitted 29 July 2024 SA673 Storrington Squash Club Storrington and Sullington 0.1 8 0 DC/18/0584.
+An outline application for the demolition of the existing squash club facility and erection of a three-storey building comprising 8 flats with associated car parking was permitted on 16 October 2018.
+Renewal of permission DC/22/2297 submitted 1 February 2023.